 Canada and Lithuania signed a Youth Mobility Agreement in 2009.
 The objective of this agreement is to promote the mobility of young Canadians and Lithuanians through new work and travel opportunities.
 Under this agreement, young adults between the ages of 18 and 35 can easily obtain a work or residence permit to engage in short-term employment in the other country.
 Canada and Lithuania also signed a Social Security Agreement in 2006, which helps Lithuanians living in Canada and Canadians living in Lithuania to qualify for social security benefits.

 Citizens of Lithuania do not require temporary resident visas to travel to Canada if they are holders of biometric passports.
 A temporary resident visa is required if an individual’s passport was issued before August 28th, 2006.

-There is a modest flow of trade and investment between Canada and Lithuania.
-In 2012, Canadian imports from Lithuania totaled $184.7 million and included mostly petroleum and related products, as well as mineral, chemical and furniture products.
-Canadian exports to Lithuania amounted to $78.2 million agricultural machinery, food products and automotive parts.
+There is a modest but steadily increasing flow of trade and investment between Canada and Lithuania.
+In 2013, Canadian imports from Lithuania totaled $188.9 million and included mostly petroleum and related products, as well as mineral, chemical and furniture products.
+Canadian exports to Lithuania amounted to $88.9 million in metals, agricultural machinery, food products and automotive parts.
 EU membership makes Lithuania an attractive investment destination for Canadian companies.
 Canada‘s cumulative direct investment to Lithuania in 2012 reached $500 million.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .